This gluten-free apple pie recipe returns me to my Polish roots and my "little nana."

 Unfortunately, some people can be sensitive to gluten or suffer from symptoms of Celiac disease.

-This auto-immune disorder causes intense inflammation of the intestines
+This auto-immune disorder causes intense inflammation of the intestines.

-study revealed that beginning a gluten-free diet 10 years before menopause prolonged the fertile lifespan of women with Celiac disease.
+A study revealed that beginning a gluten-free diet 10 years before menopause prolonged the fertile lifespan of women with Celiac disease.

-Stress, childbirth, and aging have a direct fluctuating effect on our hormones
+Stress, childbirth, and aging have a direct fluctuating effect on our hormones.

 In other words, as reproductive hormones decline from the 40s - 50s, women become more sensitive to gluten.